Quantum-Lion-Labs/NervWareDocs/level.md

 ### Lightmaps
 Once you've set up your Light and Reflection Probes, it's time to bake them, and your lightmaps.
 Default settings should be fine, just make sure to keep the lightmap resolution at a level that allows for baking down to 1 4k texture.

+You are now ready to package your mod.
+See [packaging your mod](/packaging.md) for the next steps.